Olympus E-M1 II vs Sony A7R III

 Both the E-M1 II and the A7R III are recent models that are part of the current product line-up.
 The E-M1 II replaced the earlier Olympus E-M1, while the A7R III followed on from the Sony A7R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus E-M1 II vs Sony A7R III

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M1 II or the Sony A7R III – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.